I thought the sets of our childhood were supposed to shrink with age.

 Lining the aisle were a dozen men.
 Middle aged to aged men.
 Each dressed in a black wool uniform with a red sash and a white plumed hat that made me think of Napoleon.
 The men each held a sword above them across the aisle to another, creating a kind of canopy the length of the aisle.
 I turned back to Momma who was struggling to her feet.

-“What’s that?”
-I asked, helping her to stand as I did.
+“Whats that?”
+I asked, helping her to stand.

-“The Kinghts of Columbus,” she said, holding tight to the pew in front of us.
+“The Knights of Columbus”, she said, holding tight to the pew in front of us.
 She was so shaky.

-“Bishop,” my mother whispered beside me.
-“I wonder why the Bishop’s here?”
+“Bishop,” my mother whispered.
+“I wonder why hes here?”

 Watching the procession, the lights around me seemed to dim while the pew-back turned to putty under my hands.
 I sat down hard, the seat creaking beneath me.